Hawker Tempest: Other activities

+Far East

 The later Tempest Mk.II was tropicalised as it had been decided that this variant would be intended for combat against Japan.
-The envisioned role for the type would have been as a purpose-built type which would participate in the Tiger Force, which was a proposed British Commonwealth long-range bomber force to have been stationed on Okinawa as a forward base for operations against the Japanese mainland.
+The envisioned role for the type would have been as a purpose-built type which would participate in the Tiger Force, a proposed British Commonwealth long-range bomber force to have been stationed on Okinawa for operations against the Japanese mainland.
 Before the Tempest Mk.II entered operational service, the Pacific War ended.
-By October 1945, a total of 320 Tempest IIs had been delivered to maintenance units stationed at RAF Aston Down and RAF Kemble; these aircraft were mainly dispatched to squadrons stationed overseas in Germany and in India, along with other locations such as Hong Kong and Malaysia.
+By October 1945, 320 Tempest IIs had been delivered to maintenance units stationed at RAF Aston Down and RAF Kemble; these aircraft were mainly dispatched to squadrons stationed overseas in Germany and in India, Hong Kong and Malaya.
 On 8 June 1946, a Tempest II, flown by Roland Beamont, led the flypast at the London Victory Celebrations of 1946.
 RAF Tempest IIs saw combat use against guerrillas of the Malayan National Liberation Army during the early stages of the Malayan Emergency.

+Post war

 A total of 142 Tempest Mk VI were produced, which equipped nine squadrons of the RAF, five of these being stationed in the Middle East due to its suitability for such environments.
 This particular variant was anticipated to have a short lifetime and their phasing out commenced in 1949.
 During the 1950s, the Tempest was mainly used in its final capacity as a target tug aircraft.
 In 1947, the RAF transferred a total of 89 Tempest FB IIs to the Indian Air Force (IAF), while another 24 were passed on to the Pakistani Air Force (PAF) in 1948.
-Both India and Pakistan would operate the Tempest until 1953.
-Several of these aircraft remain in existence, with three being restored to airworthiness in the United States and New Zealand.
+Both India and Pakistan operated the Tempest until 1953.
+Several of these aircraft remain in existence, with three being restored to airworthiness in New Zealand and the United States.
 The restoration of an IAF Tempest Mk.II, MW376, in New Zealand was stalled due to the unexpected death of the owner in 2013, the aircraft being sold to a Canadian enthusiast; as of April 2016, MW376 was receiving extensive work at facilities in Kelowna, British Columbia, Canada.
 It is being restored to an operational condition.